Hillary Clinton Asks Black Pastors for Salvation

 The playbook was first forged in 1992, when the only viable black candidate for president abruptly dropped out of the race.
 The exit of Douglas Wilder, a popular Virginia governor, opened the window for Clinton to win over black voters and he was embraced like family by black pastors.

-Twenty-four years later, the Clintons are attempting to harden support among key African American influencers ahead of the South Carolina primary.
+Twenty-four years later, the Clintons are attempting to harden support among key African-American influencers ahead of the South Carolina primary.
 Once again, black pastors are a key element of that strategy.
-Unlike Iowa or New Hampshire, the Palmetto State primary race is 56 percent black and nearly 56 percent of all South Carolinians attend church at least once a week.
-Home to Republican U.S. Senator Tim Scott, black evangelicals are a powerful force in state politics.
+Unlike Iowa or New Hampshire, 56 percent of those eligible to vote in the Palmetto State Democratic primary are black, and nearly 56 percent of all South Carolinians attend church at least once a week.
+Home to Republican U.S. Sen. Tim Scott, black evangelicals are a powerful force in state politics.
 Notably, after a white supremacist slaughtered a black state senator and eight people at Emanuel A.M.E.
 Church in Charleston, the community came together and prayed.

 According to a Marist Poll released Feb.
-5, the Clinton “firewall” has not cracked and she is leading Sanders by a hefty margin: 64-27 percent.
-And the most recent poll shows Clinton beating Sen. Bernie Sanders among black voters by a four-to-one margin.
+5, the Clinton “firewall” has not cracked and she is leading Sanders nationwide by a hefty margin: 64-27 percent.
+And the most recent poll shows Clinton beating Sen. Bernie Sanders among black voters by a 4-to-1 margin.

 Still, she is stacking the deck.